Explore the Humanities Scholars Program 2020-21 core courses.

 Accepted students must declare a major, or a minor, in the humanities; take a minimum of five approved courses as described below; produce an honors thesis or capstone project (which could be in their major outside the humanities); and present at the annual Humanities Scholar Conference.
 Students who fulfill program requirements will receive a certificate to recognize them as a College of Arts & Sciences Humanities Scholar.

-- Gateway seminar: Humanities Scholars must take SHUM 2750 Introduction to Humanities, which is offered each year/semester on a rotating theme.
-Students may, but are not required to, complete the gateway seminar during their freshmen or sophomore years in preparation for applying to the program.
+- SHUM 2750 Introduction to Humanities is offered each year/semester on a rotating theme.
+Students may, but are not required to, complete this gateway seminar during their freshmen or sophomore years in preparation for applying to the program.

-- Humanities Scholars must take SHUM 3750 Humanities Research Methods before or during the semester they complete their capstone projects.
+- SHUM 3750 Humanities Research Methods should be taken before the semester students complete their capstone projects.

-- Additionally, students must enroll in SHUM 4750 while completing their capstone project.
-SHUM 4750 provides a structured setting for independent work, peer feedback, and faculty mentorship.
+- SHUM 4750 Senior Seminar should be taken during the semester students complete their capstone project or honors thesis.
+This course provides a structured setting for independent work, peer feedback, and faculty mentorship.

-- Finally, Humanities Scholars must present their project at the annual Humanities Scholars Conference in May.
+3. Capstone Project and Conference Presentation: Humanities Scholars must complete a capstone project or departmental honors thesis and present their projects at the annual Humanities Scholars Conference in May.

 Along the way, Humanities Scholars Program will regularly host: